This is our ethical eater’s guide to being vegan in Sri Lanka!

 Last but not least you have the tourist orientated options in more developed areas (Colombo, Galle, Kandy etc) which you should approach with caution.
 Many travellers will stick to these assuming the food will be cleaner and of a better quality but this often not the case.

-We’ve seen online people unhappy with the quality and value of Sri Lankan food and I feel this is probably the type of places they ate – not a good representation of local food or culture.
+We’ve seen people online unhappy with the quality and value of Sri Lankan food and I feel this is likely because they stuck to tourist-based restaurants which are not a good representation of local food or culture.
 If this is your style of travelling then please let us know how you got on as we didn’t really experiment.

 Coastal touristy areas